chuckdumont/dojo-css-plugin/README.md

 # dojo-css-plugin
-CSS loader plugin for Dojo
+CSS loader plugin for Dojo.
+Documentation is provided in comments header for the module